alefore/weblog/zettelkasten.md

 * Giving presentations out of my Zettelkasten.
-I'm somewhat skeptical about this given that I believe presentation slides should use little text, but I wonder whether this would be useful when I'm walking one person through some topic.
+I'm somewhat skeptical about this given that I believe presentation slides should use little text, but I wonder whether this would be useful when I'm walking somebody through some topic.

 * Using a Zettelkasten for fiction.
 I've been working on a novel and I'm curious